nguyentrongphuc/wp-plugin/wp-google-maps/readme.txt

 == Changelog ==

 /*
+= 8.0.8 :- 2019-11-04 :- Medium priority =
+* Fixed AJAX fallback routes not registered for GET only REST routes
+* Fixed some REST API routes 404ing with plain permalinks when route URL + is replaced with space
+* Fixed ?skip_cache=1 breaking plain permalink REST URLs by detecting when query variables are in use

 = 8.0.7 :- 2019-10-25 :- Medium priority =
 * Tested up to WordPress 5.3
 * Localized all remote images